 (The New York Times, August 5, 2019)

-Mind you, far from preventing terrorist attacks, this unilateral decision is bound to trigger them.
-This, not least by the Kashmiri separatists who have been decrying a pox on both India and Pakistan for decades.
-I alluded to their restiveness in “Crimea One of Many ‘Distinct’ Nations Within Nations Yearning to Breakaway,” March 31, 2014, and to that of separatists elsewhere in “Catalonia Dreamin’,” May 17, 2018.
+Mind you, far from preventing terrorist attacks, this unilateral move is bound to provoke them, especially from Kashmiri separatists who have been cursing both India and Pakistan for decades. iPINIONS alluded to their restiveness in “Crimea: One of Many ‘Distinct’ Nations Within Nations Yearning to Break Away,” March 31, 2014, and again in “Catalonia Dreamin’,” May 17, 2018, regarding separatists elsewhere.

-Frankly, if you’ll forgive this related analogy, India is willfully inviting the troubles Britain suffered for trying to assert dominion over Northern Ireland.
-But India clearly believes it can keep a lid on the incendiary aspirations of Kashmiri separatists.
-In this sense, perhaps it is hoping to emulate the way Russia annexed Crimea.
+Frankly, if you’ll forgive the analogy, India is willfully inviting “the troubles” Britain endured while trying to assert dominion over Northern Ireland.
+Still, India clearly believes it can contain the incendiary aspirations of Kashmiri separatists.
+In that sense, it may be hoping to emulate the way Russia annexed Crimea.

 More to the point, Pakistan clearly has no interest in fighting a full-scale war over Kashmir.
-Nothing betrays this quite like its prime minister, Imran Khan, threatening to “report” India to the United Nations.
-After all, both India and Pakistan have defied a litany of UN resolutions with impunity.
-The most Pakistan can or will do unilaterally is to launch pro-forma diplomatic strikes against India.
+Nothing betrays this quite like Prime Minister Imran Khan threatening to “report” India to the United Nations.
+After all, both countries have long defied a litany of UN resolutions with impunity.
+The most Pakistan can or will do unilaterally is launch pro-forma diplomatic strikes.

 For its part, India is probably more concerned about China.
-It invariably surprises people to learn that China controls its own piece of this disputed territory: 15 percent to Pakistan’s 30 and India’s 55.
-What’s more, China is playing superpower patron to Pakistan, countering the role the United States is playing to India.
-This is just one of many fronts in the new Cold War brewing between China and the United States.
+It often surprises people to learn that China controls its own slice of this disputed territory: 15 percent, compared to Pakistan’s 30 and India’s 55.
+What’s more, China is playing superpower patron to Pakistan, countering the role the United States is playing for India.
+This is just one of many fronts in the new Cold War brewing between China and the US.

-Despite all that, I suspect India struck now because both China and the United States are too busy handling their own hot potatoes to be concerned about Kashmir:
+Despite all that, I suspect India struck now because both China and the United States are too preoccupied with their own hot potatoes to care much about Kashmir:

-- China is trying to manage its own Indian-style effort to assert dominion over Hong Kong.
-This on top of its Orwellian campaign re-education camps to stifle autonomous aspirations of its Uyghur Muslim population
+- China is busy asserting dominion over Hong Kong, while also running Orwellian re-education camps to crush the autonomous aspirations of its Uyghur Muslim population.

-- The United States is trying to manage nuclear brinkmanship not just with North Korea but with Iran too.
+- The United States is juggling nuclear brinkmanship not just with North Korea, but with Iran, too.

 In any case, India has clearly calculated that it has nothing to fear by striking this political blow.
-Ironically, it might be providing cover for China to do in Hong Kong what it is trying to do in Kashmir.
-Except that, given the ghost of Tiananmen Square, China knows it has far more to fear than fear itself.
+Ironically, it might even be giving China cover to do in Hong Kong what it’s now doing in Kashmir.
+Except that, haunted by the ghost of Tiananmen Square, China knows it has far more to fear than fear itself.

-Incidentally, the Indian subcontinent is generally regarded as “the most dangerous place in the world.”
-But you’re probably safer there than in the United States; that is, given the epidemic of mass shootings here these days.
+Incidentally, the Indian subcontinent is often dubbed “the most dangerous place in the world.”
+But these days, you’re probably safer there than in the United States, given the epidemic of mass shootings plaguing America.

 Related commentaries: